haskell-works/blog/posts/2018-08-08-data-parallel-rank-select-bit-string-construction.md

 ```

 These operators are pretty standard, but pay close attention to the shift
-operator, which is the standard left shift operator.
+operator, which is the standard right shift operator.

 When the bits are laid out in Little-Endian order the right shift operator will
 actually shift all the bits *to the LEFT*.